Jawad-Hassan-J/git-crypt/README.md

 ### Now we must understand that there are two methods to encrypt data, and we need to distinguish between them.

-## First Method: Key-Based
-From its name, this method is based on a key file that you must have in order to decrypt your data.

 ### in both Method you add .gitattributes
 ``` bash
 touch .gitattributes